hectar-glitches/ion-trajectory-intergration/README.md

 # ion-trajectory-intergration
 Project with Professor Wendy Tseng on simulations involving ion movement in Titan's exobase

-Certainly!
-Here’s a sample README file for your project.
-You can adjust or add more details as needed.

 ---

 # Ion Trajectory Visualization